The New York Times crossword: History

-The puzzle's popularity grew over the years, until it came to be considered the most prestigious of the widely circulated U.S. crosswords.
-Many celebrities and public figures have publicly proclaimed their liking for the puzzle, including opera singer Beverly Sills, author Norman Mailer, baseball pitcher Mike Mussina, former President Bill Clinton, conductor Leonard Bernstein, TV host Jon Stewart, and music duo the Indigo Girls.
+The puzzle's popularity grew until it came to be considered the most prestigious of the widely circulated U.S. crosswords.
+Many celebrities and public figures have publicly proclaimed their liking for the puzzle, including opera singer Beverly Sills, author Norman Mailer, baseball pitcher Mike Mussina, former President Bill Clinton, conductor Leonard Bernstein, TV host Jon Stewart, actress Gillian Jacobs, and music duo the Indigo Girls.

-The Times puzzles have been collected in hundreds of books by various publishers, most notably Random House and St. Martin's Press, the current publisher of the series.
+Times puzzles have been collected in hundreds of books by various publishers, most notably Random House and St. Martin's Press, the current publisher of the series.
 In addition to appearing in the printed newspaper, the puzzles also appear online on the paper's website, where they require a separate subscription to access.
 In 2007, Majesco Entertainment released The New York Times Crosswords game, a video game adaptation for the Nintendo DS handheld.
 The game includes over 1,000 Times crosswords from all days of the week.
 Various other forms of merchandise featuring the puzzle have been created, including dedicated electronic crossword handhelds that just contain Times crosswords, and a variety of Times crossword-themed memorabilia, including cookie jars, baseballs, cufflinks, plates, coasters, and mousepads.

 Style and conventions

 Will Shortz does not write the Times crossword himself; a wide variety of contributors submit puzzles to him.
 A full specification sheet listing the paper's requirements for crossword puzzle submission can be found online or by writing to the paper.

-The Monday–Thursday puzzles and the Sunday puzzle always have a theme, some sort of connection between at least three long (usually Across) answers, such as a similar type of pun, letter substitution, or alteration in each entry.
-Another theme type is that of a quotation broken up into symmetrical portions and spread throughout the grid.
-For example, the February 11, 2004, puzzle by Ethan Friedman featured a theme quotation: ANY IDIOT CAN FACE / A CRISIS IT'S THIS / DAY-TO-DAY LIVING / THAT WEARS YOU OUT.
-(This quotation has been attributed to Anton Chekhov, but that attribution is disputed and the specific source has not been identified.)
+The Monday–Thursday, and usually Sunday, puzzles have a theme.
+This is often some sort of connection between at least three long across answers, such as similar types of puns, added letters, or hidden synonyms.
+These puzzles often have entries known as "revealers", phrases that (often punnily) relate to the themed entries and may help explain the link.
 Notable dates such as holidays or anniversaries of famous events are often commemorated with an appropriately themed puzzle, although only two are routinely commemorated annually: Christmas and April Fool's Day.

-The Friday and Saturday puzzles, the most difficult, are usually themeless and "wide open", with fewer black squares and more long words.
+The Friday and Saturday puzzles, the most difficult, are almost always themeless and "wide open", with fewer black squares and more long words.
 The maximum word count for a themed weekday puzzle is normally 78 words, while the maximum for a themeless Friday or Saturday puzzle is 72; Sunday puzzles must contain 140 words or fewer.
 Given the Times's reputation as a paper for a literate, well-read, and somewhat arty audience, puzzles frequently reference works of literature, art, or classical music, as well as modern TV, movies, or other touchstones of popular culture.

 The puzzle follows a number of conventions, both for tradition's sake and to aid solvers in completing the crossword: